 A brief summary provided in the HE+ System crisis application "Customer Request Reason" or an HE+ System Note is required to identify the reason for the Crisis Assistance.
-Agencies must contact the customer to verify they are still residing in the home and to verify with the vendor that the account is active and that customers have met their customer contribution.
+Agencies must contact the customer to verify they are still residing in the home and to verify with the vendor that the account is active, account balance, and that customers have met their customer contribution.
 The household contribution may come from another assistance program (such as Local Donation, Salvation Army, Catholic Charities, etc.).
-Agencies may not utilize funds from Keep Wisconsin Warm (KWW) to pay the \$25 contribution without a Division exception.
+Agencies may not utilize funds from Utility Allowance and/or Keep Wisconsin Warm (KWW) to pay the \$25 contribution without a Help Desk approval.
+Crisis initiatives shall not be issued to accounts that have substantial credit balances.

-Households must have paid at least \$25 on their associated energy bill in the previous three (3) months to be eligible for any heating or non-heating electric related Crisis Assistance payment on the associated bill.
+Households must have paid at least \$25 on their associated energy bill in the previous three (3) months from date of request to be eligible for any heating or non-heating electric related Crisis Assistance payment on the associated bill.
 This contribution may be from a non-WHEAP assistance program.